Soal dan Jawaban Toefl

 (A) "anchors" (line 6) (D) create

 (B) "stagnant" (line 7) 21.
-The word "these" in line 24 refers to
+The word "these"

 (C) "dew" (line 14.)